 Every week we hear from teachers, parents and engaged community members who want to learn more about Wildflower Schools.
 Below you’ll find some of our most frequently asked questions as well as ways you can get involved.
 These answers were written in a communal spirit with the input and advice of teacher-leaders and other partners at Wildflower.
 We found a tension between the desire to present absolute answers and the desire to give teacher-leaders the space to create their own schools; this will be evident in some of our replies.
-We’re early in our journey and our answers will evolve over time as we continue to grow and learn.
+Our answers will evolve over time as we continue to grow and learn.

 How We Work